moov-io/fed/README.md

 #### Download Files

 The Federal Reserve Board (FRB) eServices offers API access to download the files.
-To download these work with your ODFI / banking partner to obtain a download code.
-Then run Fed with the following environmental variables set.
+To download these files, work with your ODFI / banking partner to obtain a download code.
+Then run Fed with the following environment variables set.

 ```
 FRB_ROUTING_NUMBER=123456780